rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 We have restored our ability to reason locally about our code.

-> `even` might be called a smart-constructor, where we attach extra meaning to some primitive type (e.g. `Int`) by wrapping it inside another type (e.g. `EvenInt`) with more constraints (meaning) than the primitive type it wraps.
+> `even` might be called a smart-constructor, where we attach extra meaning to some primitive type (e.g. `Int`) by wrapping it inside another type (e.g. `EvenInt`) with more constraints (meaning) than the primitive type that it wraps.
 >
 > Furthermore, the type `EvenInt` and its smart-constructor `even` should be properly encapsulated inside a module to limit visibility, such that `even` would be the only place where we can obtain instances of `EvenInt`.